-Laparoscopic surgery is used for many different types of surgery.
+Laparoscopic surgery is used for many different types of treatment.
 With this type of surgery, a surgeon places a camera inside a patient’s body through several small incisions.
 This way, there is a smaller incision for the patient, but the surgeon can still see the way he or she could through a larger incision.

-Laparoscopic Surgical Weight Loss
+Bariatric Weight Loss

 This procedure allows surgeons to look at a patient’s airway to examine the throat, larynx, trachea and lower airways.
 This is used to treat or diagnose a growth or object in the airway.